kyleford8/BindCraft_Perm/README.md

 Simple binder design pipeline using AlphaFold2 backpropagation, MPNN, and PyRosetta.
 Select your target and let the script do the rest of the work and finish once you have enough designs to order!

+# Goal of Fork

+The goal of this fork is to add additional filtering constraints/options, to optimize selection of binders which are cell membrane permeable.

 [Preprint link for BindCraft](https://www.biorxiv.org/content/10.1101/2024.09.30.615802v1)

 ## Installation